Tobias Lindberg: Playing career

 The following season would be spent entirely with the Marlies, where the forward scored 16 points in 44 contests.
+He missed several weeks with an upper-body injury.
 At the start of the 2017–18 season, on 6 October 2017, Lindberg was traded to the expansion Vegas Golden Knights, alongside a 2018 sixth-round draft choice in exchange for goaltender Calvin Pickard.
 He was assigned to the Chicago Wolves of the AHL.

 On 23 February 2018, Lindberg was traded from the Golden Knights to the Pittsburgh Penguins in exchange for Ryan Reaves.
 He was loaned by the Penguins to continue playing with the Wolves until the AHL season concluded.

 In the following 2018–19 season, Lindberg was assigned and reported to the Penguins' AHL affiliate, the Wilkes-Barre/Scranton Penguins.
 He contributed with 6 points in 15 games with Wilkes-Barre before on 5 December 2018, Lindberg and Stefan Elliott were traded to the Ottawa Senators in exchange for Ben Sexton and Macoy Erkamps.
 Both players were immediately assigned to the Senators' AHL affiliate, the Belleville Senators.
 Lindberg struggled to make an impact with Belleville, producing 6 points through 29 games.

 At the trade deadline, Lindberg was dealt again by the Senators when he was included in the trade of Mark Stone to be re-acquired by the Vegas Golden Knights, in exchange for Erik Brännström, Oscar Lindberg and a 2020 2nd round pick.
 He was assigned to continue in the AHL with the Chicago Wolves.
 In returning for a second stint with the Wolves, Lindberg helped the club reach the Calder Cup finals before falling to the Charlotte Checkers.
 He scored 2 goals in 13 playoff games.

-On June 25, 2019, Lindberg was not tendered a qualifying offer by the Golden Knights, allowing him to become a free agent.
+On 25 June 2019, Lindberg was not tendered a qualifying offer by the Golden Knights, allowing him to become an unrestricted free agent.